bbenner7635/Click/README.md

 # Click
 Repo for Click's website

-A social media platform for earning money by sharing what you love.
+Static HTML and CSS layout for social media platform